-But if you are looking for the best priced weight gainer, go with Dymatize’s Elite Mass.
-And of course, all weight gainers reviewed have zero side effects and contain no dangerous ingredients.
+But if you are looking for the best priced weight gainer, go with Dymatize Elite Mass.
+Of course, all weight gainers reviewed have zero side effects and contain no dangerous ingredients.

-Dymatize’s Elite Mass comes in a 10 lb pound bag with two different flavors to choose from (double choclate and vinilla milkshake).
-It cost about the same as Naked Mass (click below for an updated price) but you get a whooping 30 servings!
+Dymatize Elite Mass comes in a 10-lb pound bag with two flavors to choose from (double chocolate and vanilla milkshake).
+It costs about the same as Naked Mass (click below for an updated price), but you get a whopping 30 servings!

-Each serving contains 600 calories, 54 grams of protein, 72 grams of carbohydrates, 11.5 grams of BCAAs, & 1 gram of creatine.
-This is the first weight gainer on our list that actually uses a high quality carbohydrate and avoids the use of maltodextrin!
-The addition of creatine is great although not necessary and should be left to the consumer.
-The protein content consists of whey protein concentrate, milk protein isolate, whey protein isolate and micellar casein.
-All great sources of protein and gluten free as well.
-Very little lactose is used and a few customer claimed they bloated less because of this.
+Each serving contains 600 calories, 54 g protein, 72 g carbohydrates, 11.5 g BCAAs, and 1 g creatine.
+This is the first weight gainer on our list that uses a high-quality carbohydrate and avoids maltodextrin!
+The addition of creatine is great although not necessary and should be left to the consumer’s discretion.
+The protein consists of whey protein concentrate, milk protein isolate, whey protein isolate, and micellar casein: all great sources of protein and gluten-free as well.
+Very little lactose is used, and a few customers claimed they felt less bloated because of this.

-It also contains “Zytrix technology”, a complex of digestive enzymes used to enhance digestion of high caloric diets.
+Dynamize also contains “Zytrix technology,” a complex of digestive enzymes used to enhance digestion of high-calorie diets.

-BSN is a company that puts a lot of effort into scientifically researching and testing their products.
-They produce some of the best bodybuilding supplements and True-Mass is no exception.
-Its priced similarly to Optimum Nutrition’s Pro Gainer and tastes about as good.
-The difference is that you get a bit more calories, 2 extra servings, and a better carb to protein ratio (2:1).
+BSN is a company that puts a lot of effort into researching and testing its products scientifically.
+The result is some of the best bodybuilding supplements available, and True-Mass is no exception.
+It is priced similarly to Optimum Nutrition Pro Gainer and tastes just as good.
+The difference is that you get a few more calories, two extra servings, and a better carb to protein ratio (2:1).

-In each serving you get 700 calories, 45 grams of protein, 90 grams of carbs, and 10 grams of naturally occurring BCAAs.
-You also get 18 grams of MCT (Medium Chain Triglycerides) fats to better round out the nutritional value.
+Each serving contains 700 calories, 45 g protein, 90 g carbs, and 10 g naturally occurring BCAAs.
+You also get 18 g MCT (medium-chain triglycerides) fats to round out the nutritional value.

-Overall, this is a an effective and side effect free weight gainer that is a good alternative to OP’s product if you want a more rounded macronutrient content.
+Overall, this is a an effective, side-effect-free weight gainer that is a good alternative to Optimum if you want a more well-rounded macronutrient content.

-As already alluded in this article, no. Weight gainer shakes are generally not bad for you.
-As a matter of fact, weight gainers are some of the safest supplements in the industry and have no side effects.
+As already alluded to in this article, no. Weight gainer shakes are not bad for you.
+In fact, weight gainers are some of the safest supplements in the industry and have no side effects.
 It is fat burners and hormone boosters that you need to be a little wary of.

 There are, however, many brands of weight gainers that are unsafe and even dangerous.
 Here is the problem:

 The FDA leaves the testing of dietary supplements up to the manufacturer (1).
-You are supposed to trust the manufacturer to inform you that their own products wont make you grow a third eye.
-Even the labeling is left to them!
+You are supposed to trust the manufacturers to inform you that their products won’t make you grow a third eye.
+Even the labeling is left up to them!

 This is why I decided to write this article.
-All weight gainers on this list are safe to consume and extremely effective.
+All weight gainers on this list are effective and safe.
 All ingredients have been thoroughly examined and researched.

 What are the side effects of weight gainers?

-Weight gainers are very safe to consume but some users have reported various side effects.
+Weight gainers are safe to consume, but some users have reported various side effects.
 This is especially true for weight gainers that contain creatine.
-While these reports are likely influenced by external factors (such as preexisting medical conditions or lifestyle choices), I still believe they are worth mentioning.
+While these reports are likely influenced by external factors (such as preexisting medical conditions or lifestyle choices), I believe they are worth mentioning.

-- Fat gain: No surprise right?
+- Fat gain: No surprise, right?
 Don’t assume that all of the weight will be stored in the form of muscle tissue.
-If you are not following a strict exercise regimen and burning more calories then you consume, allot of weight will be stored in the form of adipose tissue.
+If you are not following a strict exercise regimen and burning more calories than you consume, a lot of the weight gain will be stored in the form of adipose tissue.

-- Allergic Reactions: This risk applies to all supplements but may be higher in weight gainers as they contain two of the most prevalent allergens — soy and milk.
-If you are allergic to either, consult with your doctor before taking.
+- Allergic reactions: This risk applies to all supplements but may be higher in weight gainers as they contain two common allergens — soy and milk.
+If you are allergic to either of these, consult with your doctor.
 Signs you may be allergic include vomiting, shortness of breath, wheezing, and hives.

-- Cramping: This complication arises when one consumes to much creatine and not enough water.
-Consume half a liter of water for each 5 grams of creatine.
+- Cramping: cramping occurs when consuming too much creatine and not enough water.
+Drink half a liter of water for each five grams of creatine.

 - GI complications: This includes bloating, heartburn, and constipation.
-If you experience any, lower you dosage and consult a doctor.
+If you experience any of these symptoms, lower your dosage and consult a doctor.

-How to take weight gainer for best results?
+How to take a weight gainer for best results

 When to take a weight gainer:

-There are two beneficial time frames to take your weight gainer — as soon as you wake up and right after a workout.
-In the morning, your body is low key nutrients needed to build muscle.
-A good way to replenish it is by drinking a shake as the nutrients will be absorbed fast.
-Post workout is another great option as nutrient needs, as well as rate of nutrient absorption, will be high.
-If you do not prefer to drink a shake in the morning and are not working out that day, feel free to drink a shake anytime you wish.
+There are two beneficial times to take your weight gainer — as soon as you wake up, and right after a workout.
+In the morning, your body is low in key nutrients needed to build muscle.
+A good way to replenish them is to drink a shake because the nutrients will be absorbed fast.
+Post-workout is another great option as nutrient needs, as well as rate of nutrient absorption, will be high.
+If you do not wish to drink a shake in the morning and are not working out that day, you may drink a shake at any time.

 How to take a weight gainer:

 Mix the powder in a shaker bottle or blender, with milk or water.
-Mix it with milk if you want extra nutrients (a cup of milk contains 120 calories, 8 grams of protein, and 5 grams of fat) and with water if you quicker absorption.
-You would want a shake to absorb quick after a workout.
+Mix it with milk if you want extra nutrients (a cup of milk contains 120 calories, 8 g protein, and 5 g fat) and with water if you prefer quicker absorption.
+You want a shake to be absorbed quickly after a workout.
 In general, water is the best solvent for stomach absorption.

 How much to take:

-This really depends on your macronutrient needs.
-Start with what the label suggests.
-Monitor your progress weakly and adjust.
+This depends on your macronutrient needs.
+Start with the label recommendation.
+Monitor your progress weekly and adjust.